 ACCOMMODATION AND FOOD

-Full-board accommodation will be provided, with three nights at the Hotel Cortillo Beach, El Cotillo, Fuerteventura and four nights at the Hotel Villalba, Vilaflor, Tenerife.
-Rooms are en-suite.
+Full-board accommodation will be provided, with three nights at the Oasis Casa Vieja, La Oliva, Fuerteventura and four nights at the Hotel Villalba, Vilaflor, Tenerife.
+All rooms are en-suite.
 The Hotel Villalba is a fantastic hotel; one of the best that we use.
-Packed lunches will be provided every day.

 PRICE INCLUDES …..

-All birdwatching excursions with expert leader, full-board accommodation (starting with dinner on 13th, ending with breakfast on 20th), soft drinks at meal times, bottled water throughout, local transport by minibus, internal flight between Fuerteventura and Tenerife, ferry to La Gomera, and international flight and airport taxes.
+All birdwatching excursions with expert leader, full-board accommodation (starting with dinner on 26th, ending with breakfast on 5th), soft drinks at meal times, bottled water throughout, local transport by minibus, internal flight between Fuerteventura and Tenerife, ferry to La Gomera, and international flight.